 So—short of paying them off with cash or candy—what can you do to inspire them?

 When kids write for an audience, it adds purpose and meaning to the assignment.
 Having an audience takes children past the point of writing for a “requirement” or a grade—and it certainly takes them beyond writing just for their normal, everyday audience of one: you.

 Importance of an Audience

-You can spark renewed interest in writing by guiding your child to think of ways to broaden his understanding of what an audience can be.
-Help him experience how others can find pleasure in reading his work.
-He’ll be rewarded with increased joy and confidence, and I think you’ll begin to see his writing blossom as he takes more pride in his efforts.
+You can spark renewed interest in writing by guiding your children to think of ways to broaden their understanding of what an audience can be.
+Help them experience how others can find pleasure in reading their work.
+Your kids will be rewarded with increased joy and confidence, and I think you’ll begin to see their writing blossom as they take more pride in their efforts.